GROW YOUR BUSINESS IN ETHIOPIA

 Over 10 900 35% deduction 1 500

 Both the employer and employee contributes monthly toward the Social Security Scheme.
-The employer contributes 7% of the employee's basic salary while the employee contributes 11% thereof.
+The employee contributes 7% of the employee's basic salary while the employer contributes 11% thereof.

 All tax payers are required to file a tax return.
 Ethiopia makes use of the PAYE (pay-as-you-earn) system, under which the employer is required to withhold the employee's income taxes.
 For income other then employment income, an individual is required to file his/her income.
 Penalties can be imposed for any late filing, failure to file or incorrectly stating the income.
 Ethiopia's tax year runs from the 8th of July to the following 7th of July.

 In order to qualify as a tax resident in Ethiopia, an individual must live in the country for more than 183 days over a period of 12 months, continuously or intermittently.

 All income generated will be taxed, unless such income is exempted.
 Employment income are taxed on a sliding scale ranging from 0% - 35%.

 Capital gains on immovable property are taxed at 15% and gains on the sale of shares and bonds are taxed at 30%.

 The following employment income will be exempted from taxes:

 Pension contributions as determined under the Public Servants Pensions Proclamation or the Private Organisation Employees' Pension Proclamation